Welcome to CERI THOMAS ART.

-My activity in all three specialisms is directly related to my present location and my family history.
+I am a freelance artist, art historian and curator based in south Wales and my activity in all three specialisms is directly related to my present location and my formative years.

-My fascination with the history, art and culture of modern and contemporary Wales has developed over the years due to a range of cultural stimuli.
+My fascination with the history, art and culture of modern and contemporary Wales has developed over time due to a range of cultural stimuli.

 In secondary school in south Wales I became chairman of the local history research group.
-In 1978, my BA took me back to the city of my birth where I was taught at University College London by John White (b 1924) and John Hale (1923-99).
-It also took me abroad for one year to Florence and Venice.
-For my MA studies in the mid Eighties I lived in west Wales, at Aberystwyth.
+In 1978, my BA drew me back to the city of my birth where I was taught at University College London by Professors John White (1924-2021), John Hale (1923-99) and Laura Lepschy (b 1933).
+It also took me abroad for one year to Florence, starting with one month in Venice.
+For my MA studies in the mid Eighties I lived in Aberystwyth on the beautiful west coast of Wales.

 Since 1990 my art and writing have increasingly addressed aspects of twentieth-century south Wales, and since 2002 this activity has extended into PhD research and curating as well.

-My parents and their interrelated histories have played a significant role too.
+My late parents, Robert and Mary Thomas, and their interrelated histories have played a significant role too.

 My Rhondda-born father and Barry-born mother had met at Cardiff Art School.
 They went on to the Royal College of Art, which is how I came to be born in London.
-There, they were taught by Frank Dobson (1888-1963) and Margaret Leischner (d 1970) and they became very close friends with the Festival of Britain furniture designer Ernest Race (1913-64) and his long-lived wife Sally who was a remarkable woman.
+There, they were taught by Professors Frank Dobson (1888-1963) and Margaret Leischner (1908-70) respectively and they became very close friends with the Festival of Britain furniture designer Ernest Race (1913-64) and his long-lived wife Sally who was a remarkable woman.

 I have periodically contributed to and appeared on television, radio and the internet as an artist, art historian and curator.

-My interests in art, art history, curation and Wales have become professional and passionate ones.
+My interests in art, art history, curation and the rich cultures of Wales, London and Florence have become professional and passionate ones.